TheMonHub/SHIRO/CONTRIBUTING.md

 We're incredibly excited that you're interested in contributing to SHIRO!
 Your contributions, whether big or small, are vital to making SHIRO the best Operating system it can become.

+We love contributors — don’t be shy, dive in!

 This guide outlines how you can contribute, ensuring a smooth and efficient process for everyone involved.

 -----